SkygearIO/features/features/285-design-webhooks/events.md

 }
 ```

-`metadata`: The new user metadata
+- `metadata`: The new user metadata
+- `user`: a snapshot of the user object before the operatoin

 **NOTE**
-- The fields in user object is a snapshot before the operation.
 - To handle metadata creation, use `before/after_user_create` instead.